 Understanding Heat Maps for Data Visualization

-One of the emerging Visualization Techniques that are being used widely today is Heat Map Visualization.
-With Heat Map Visualizations, you can visually see the distribution of data points on a Geographic Region or in a Tabular Matrix, where the individual values contained are represented as colours.
+One of the emerging Data Visualization Techniques that are being used widely today is Heat Map Visualization.
+With Heat Map Visualizations, you can visually see the distribution of data points in a Geographic Region or in a Tabular Matrix, where the individual values contained are represented as colors.
+Read about creating heat maps in google analytics 4 to simplify your data visualization.

 Since businesses typically deal with structured data, a Heat Map is a powerful tool for cross-examining multivariate data by placing variables in rows and columns where you can Color-Highlight Important Data containing cells within the table.
 This is achieved by using a Warm-to-Cool Color Spectrum to highlight Behavioural Data.
 Color-coding is used for Categorical Data, but Numerical Data requires a colour scale that blends from one colour to the next to show the difference between high and low values.